RitreshGirdhar/IOT-DeviceMonitoring/README.md

 In this tutorial i am using MQTT protocol.
 To capture events from devices we need mqtt broker to capture the events and store it then it would be used for further processing.

 I am using RabbitMQ as MQTT broker and to simulate behavior of IOT devices event generation i will use mosquitto publisher.
+Refer [this](https://youtu.be/deG25y_r6OY) to understand basic understanding of RabbitMQ

 Pre-requisite
 1. Set up RabbitMQ Server.